iVantage/angular-ivh-treeview/README.md

 </div>
 ```

-You may also supply a toggle hanlder as a function (rather than an angular
+You may also supply a toggle handler as a function (rather than an angular
 expression) using `ivh-treeview-options` or by setting a global `onToggle`
 option.
 In this case the function will be passed a single object with `ivhNode`
 and `ivhTree` properties.